m2brown19/UVA-Work/ext2 File System Interpreter/README.md

 It is similar to the dumpe2fs and debugfs command.
 It will provide information on the superblock, groups, inodes, directory entries and indirect blocks.

-It has been tested on two ext2 disk images.
-It correctly worked on those as the photo evidence demonstrates.
+It has been tested on two ext2 disk images (trivial.img and EXT2_test.img).
+It correctly worked on those as the ext2 evidence photo demonstrates.